Endometriosis & Menopause: What You Need To Know

 Endometriosis is a challenging condition but fortunately there; a growing awareness among women, clinicians and researchers.
 Here are some lifestyle habits to consider:

-1. Prioritize healthy weight.
+- Prioritize healthy weight.
 Just like for all menopausal women, maintaining a healthy weight is one of the best ways to nurture your body and your overall health.

-2. Eat adequate protein. (here’s how to calculate how much you need) Consuming enough protein is one of the best ways to curb cravings and support building muscle.
+- Eat adequate protein. (here’s how to calculate how much you need) Consuming enough protein is one of the best ways to curb cravings and support building muscle.
 Find out how much you need with our Protein Calculator and track your intake with a nutritional tracking app such as Cronometer.

-3. Stay active.
+- Stay active.
 When you’re not feeling well, it's natural to seek the solace of a favorite armchair.
 But did you know regular physical activity has a wealth of benefits?
 Muscle is the organ of longevity and helps you keep blood sugar stable and bones strong.
-Researchers found exercise can be a very effective treatment for major depression22.
-Walking, jogging, yoga and strength training are especially effective.
+Researchers found exercise can be a very effective treatment for major depression.19 Walking, jogging, yoga and strength training are especially effective.

-4. Nurture your gut.
+- Nurture your gut.
 The more researchers uncover about the gut microbiome, the more we learn how fundamental it is to every aspect of our health.
-And that includes endometriosis: women with the condition are more likely to have less diverse gut flora23 and more negative bacteria.
+And that includes endometriosis: women with the condition are more likely to have less diverse gut flora20 and more negative bacteria.
 Researchers believe that making sure the gut is healthy and populated with beneficial flora can help lower inflammation and reduce gastrointestinal symptoms like diarrhea nausea, bloating and constipation.
-Eating enough fiber and lots of colorful produce such as kiwi fruit and pomegranates will help keep beneficial gut flora happy, while lactobacillus probiotics24 have shown promise in reducing pain.
+Eating enough fiber and lots of colorful produce such as kiwi fruit and pomegranates will help keep beneficial gut flora happy, while lactobacillus probiotics21 have shown promise in reducing pain.

-5. Consider hormone replacement therapy.
+- Consider hormone replacement therapy.
 Each woman’s biology is different, so it’s important for each woman to evaluate the risks and benefits of hormone replacement therapy, and all the available options with a menopause-informed clinician.

 Making these lifestyle shifts and keeping yourself (and your doctor) up to date on advancements in care may help you feel better and thrive at any age.
-For information on how to speak with your doctor, download my Menopause Empowerment Guide.
+For more information about endometriosis, visit The Endometriosis Summit website and consider attending an event, or The Center for Endometriosis Care.